moby/moby/contrib/man/md/README.md

 container and isolate the Pandoc installation.
 This is a seamless process, saving you from dealing with Pandoc and dependencies on your own computer.

-## Building the Fedora / Pandoc Image
+## Building the Fedora / Pandoc image

 There is a Dockerfile provided in the `docker/contrib/man/md` directory.